zulip/zulip/CONTRIBUTING.md

 repository](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
 alone.

-Any issue with the "good first issue" label is a good candidate when you are getting started.
-In addition, many of the issues with the "help wanted" label may be approachable as well.
+You can look through issues tagged with the "help wanted" label, which is used to indicate the issues that are ready for contributions.
+Some repositories also use the "good first issue" label to tag issues that are especially approachable for new contributors.

 - [Server and web app](https://github.com/zulip/zulip/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)
 - [Mobile apps](https://github.com/zulip/zulip-mobile/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22)